phalcon-orphanage/docs/en/reference/views.rst

 ^^^^^^^^^^
 Twig_ is a modern template engine for PHP.

 You need to manually load the Twig library before use its engine adapter.
-This could be done by registering its autoloader:
+Registering its autoloader could do this:

 .. code-block:: php